menu

-Because occupations involving physical labor dominate the local economy, Stapleton is generally considered to be a blue-collar town.
-36.46% of the Stapleton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Stapleton, you'll notice that it is more blue-collar than most other communities in America.
+36.46% of Stapleton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stapleton is a village of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Stapleton who work in management occupations (15.10%), healthcare (10.42%), and teaching (8.85%).

-Stapleton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Stapleton is a great place for families with children to consider.
+First of all, many other families with children live here, making Stapleton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Stapleton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stapleton’s overall crime rate is lower than average for the country.

 The overall education level of Stapleton is somewhat higher than in the average US city of 21.84%: 25.09% of adults 25 and older in the village have at least a bachelor's degree.